thongtr-dev/related-post-slider-block/readme.txt

     3. Delete the slider block you've inserted before
     4. Reinsert the slider block
 The slider should now be functional as normal.

+= The slider doesn't display on frontend althought works normally in the post editor? =

+If the slider in the post editor appears and is functional but not on the frontend, please make sure jQuery is enabled for your WordPress site.

 == Screenshots ==